+Include an overflow berm on the downgradient side of the infiltration trench no more than 4 inches high to allow for shallow ponding and to discourage potential bypass of the infiltration trench.

 Construction

 Table IT.2 presents the minimum construction criteria for infiltration trenches.
 Take precautions before and during construction to minimize the risk of premature failure of the infiltration trench.
 First, prevent heavy equipment from operating at the locations where infiltration trenches are planned.
 Heavy equipment will compact soil and adversely affect the performance of the trench.
 Isolate the areas where the trenches will be located by roping them off and flagging them.